SPP 201–01: Recruitment/Employment

 Waiver of Recruitment

 Occasionally, it may be in the best interest of ASU to conduct a “Waiver of Recruitment” to designate a candidate with special skills or experience for hire without using the process described in this policy.
 In such cases, the hiring authority should complete the “Waiver of Recruitment” form.
 A copy of the form and a copy of the résumé for the selected individual should be maintained in the position file.
-Copies of the form and the résumé must also be sent to the Office of Equity and Inclusion for notification purposes only.
-See the Waiver of Recuritment Procedure for more information.
+Copies of the form and the résumé must also be sent to the Office of Equity & Inclusion for notification purposes only.
+See the Waiver of Recruitment Procedure for more information.

 Recruitment Limited to Current Employees of ASU, University of Arizona (U of A), Northern Arizona University (NAU), and the Board of Regents (ABOR)

-A short-term hire may fill a vacant classified position for no more than 120 calendar days.
+A short-term hire may fill a vacant university staff position for no more than 120 calendar days.
 This period will allow a hiring unit time to conduct recruitment to fill the position permanently or meet the need for a temporary replacement.
 The duration can be extended for an additional 59 days if necessary with OHR approval.
 The request for a short-term hire must include:

 Recruitment & Selection (OHR) will review the candidate’s résumé to ensure the candidate meets minimum qualifications and will contact the hiring unit within 24 hours of receipt regarding the candidate’s eligibility.